Milan woos luxury spenders with Baroque opulence

 MILAN Designers at Milan Fashion Week stitched velvet roses and gilded threads on embroidered winter fabrics seeking to lure the kinds of consumers who can still afford to splash out on luxury clothes during a period of financial austerity across Europe.

-Salvatore Ferragamo (SFER.MI), Dolce & Gabbana, Armani, Prada (1913.HK) and other top Italian labels showed off their tailoring skills this week in an effort to delight the billionaires from China to Russia whose spending has so far shielded the luxury industry from the effects of a euro zone debt crisis that has shattered global market confidence in a number of countries.
+Salvatore Ferragamo, Dolce & Gabbana, Armani, Prada and other top Italian labels showed off their tailoring skills this week in an effort to delight the billionaires from China to Russia whose spending has so far shielded the luxury industry from the effects of a euro zone debt crisis that has shattered global market confidence in a number of countries.

 Designer Massimiliano Giornetti created velvet knee-high boots with hand-stitched embroidery for his Salvatore Ferragamo autumn/winter 2012 show.
 Models walked in bare-shouldered dresses in a gilded room at the Milan stock exchange, where Ferragamo floated last year.